ggozad/jarn.xmpp.core/README.rst

 * Add a few users.
 * Login as one of them, and in a different browser as some other.
 Use the frontend to access the site, if you used the settings above this should be ``http://localhost:8080``.
 * All actions are performed through the viewlet on the top right: ``Online users`` will display the users currently logged in.
 Clicking it will give you the list of users.
-You can message them directly by clicking the chat icon next to them or look at their personal feed by clicking their name.
+You can message them directly or look at their personal feed.
 * Try posting an entry to your feed.
 Links will be transformed automatically.
 As soon as you submit other logged-in users will receive a notification in real-time.
 * You can see all posts by clicking on ``Site feed`` on the viewlet.